 "Okay, I used this and when I tell you I looked like I was a walking filter..." begins one Amazon reviewer.
 "I took several pictures and videos without a flash, filter, or anything and it looked amazing.
 A little goes a long way and I loved how I looked with this product on."

 All in all, I was impressed at the quality of e.l.f.'s primer for the price point.
-While I probably won't need to repurchase for quite some time since a little goes a long way, I'd be curious to try the Mattifying Putty Primer as well since that one might be perfect for a shine-free finish.
+(It's currently on offer for £7.53 on Amazon as well as being widely available on sites like Beauty Bay, Superdrug and Feel Unique.)
+While I probably won't need to repurchase for quite some time since a little goes a long way, I'd be curious to try the Matte Putty Primer as well since that one might be perfect for a shine-free finish.
 A putty primer for every makeup mood?
 I'm here for it.